netdata/netdata/collectors/systemd-journal.plugin/README.md

 For application and system logs, `systemd` journal is ideal and the visibility you can get by centralizing your system logs and the use of this Netdata plugin, is unparalleled.

-### How do I configure a journals' centralization server?
+### How do I configure a journal centralization server?

 A short summary to get journal server running can be found below.
 There are two strategies you can apply, when it comes down to a centralized server for `systemd` journal logs.